 What is your philosophy on weddings?

-I do a wedding just about every weekend but for the couple it’s a once in a lifetime event.
+For the couple it’s a once in a lifetime event.
 It’s important keep this in mind with each and every wedding.
 My job is not just to play music but to communicate with the venue, caterer, and photographer to ensure everybody is on the same page before events are announced.
 It’s important to me that the newly weds enjoy the reception.
 All to often I see couples not have time to eat dinner or enjoy their night because they are running their own wedding.
 I consider it part of my duties to take some of the burden off the couple so they can enjoy and celebrate their special day.

 What size wedding do you prefer to DJ?

-I dont have a preference in size.
+I don’t have a preference in size.
 Each event is unique and size can really set the tone.
 Small weddings are often, but not always, intimate and relaxed.
 Large weddings can be epic and high energy.
-I enjoy both and tailor what I do to accommodate each events specific personality.
+I enjoy both and tailor what I do to accommodate each events specific personality